 - radiotherapy – where high energy X-rays kill cancerous cells

-These treatments can often be used in combination, particularly severe cases.
+According to our Dentist Advice About Oral Health Treatments these treatments can often be used in combination, particularly severe cases.
 For example, a course of radiotherapy and chemotherapy may be given after surgery to help prevent cancer returning.

 Both surgery and radiotherapy can make speaking and swallowing difficult.
 This can become extremely problematic post surgery and escalate into a serious problem.
 If pieces of food enter the airways, this could lead to a chest infection.
 Liquid food is highly recommended following surgery to prevent any further complications.